Predicates

 global when the entity containing the directives is compiled and loaded.

-This prevents an application breaking when e.g. an updated third-party
+This prevents an application from breaking when, for example, an updated

-library adds new operators.
-It also allows loading entities that provide
+third-party library adds new operators.
+It also allows loading entities

-conflicting operator definitions.
-Here the usual programming idiom is to
+that provide conflicting operator definitions.
+Here the usual programming

-(for approximate float equality) that is intended to be used as an infix
+predicate (for approximate float equality) that is intended to be used

 :- uses(lgtunit, [